myitcv/neovim/README.md

 ## Todo list

+* Tidy up use of `PanicOnError` and ensure all errors that would otherwise have been return use `panic` if this is set
 * Add support for functions that `CanFail`
 * Add build to Travis (including re-gen against latest Neovim build)
 * Get full test coverage; can we auto-generate certain basic tests?